webscraperio/web-scraper-documentation/docs/Scraping a site.md

 structure of selectors in the Selector graph panel.
 Image below shows an example selector graph.

-![Fig. 3: News site selector graph][image-news-site-selector-graph]
+![Fig. 4: News site selector graph][image-news-site-selector-graph]

 ## Scrape the site

 After you have created selectors for the *sitemap* you can start scraping.
 Open *Scrape* panel and start scraping.
+Optionally, you can change request interval and page load delay.
 A new popup window will open in which the scraper will load pages and extract data from them.
 After the scraping is done the popup window will close and you will be notified with a popup message.
 You can view the scraped data by opening *Browse* panel and export it by opening the *Export data as CSV* panel.

+![Fig. 5: Start scraping][start-scraping]

+## Related videos

+* [How to create a sitemap]
+* [How to add multiple start URLs]

 [image-news-site]: images/scraping-a-site/news-site.png?raw=true
 [image-news-site-sitemap]: images/scraping-a-site/news-site-sitemap.png?raw=true